 In running a growing business, you will want to ensure you are getting the most value out of the services you are using.
 Having a business accountant can help you manage your taxes, assess your financial status and help you plan for financial growth.
 Want to know how you can use all the services your Accountant offers to the full extent?
 Here are six ways to ensure you get the most out of your accountant.

 Are you familiar with all the services offered by your accountant?
-Business and Advisory Accountants provide a wide range of services, from corporate governance, cash flows, budgets and forecasting, tax consulting and compliance, business management and mentoring to superannuation and audit insurance.
-Take advantage of your Accountant’s expertise that goes beyond just bookkeeping.
+Business and Advisory Accountants provide a wide range of services, from corporate governance, cash flows, budgets and forecasting, tax consulting and compliance, business management and mentoring to superannuation advisory and audit insurance.
+Take advantage of your Accountant’s expertise that goes beyond just bookkeeping services.

 Many Accountants will have clients in a wide range of business areas.
 Need a Lawyer or Architect?
 Your Accountant may be able to refer you to a contact.